Palm Sunday

 THE ULTIMATE SERVANT

 During this Easter season as we focus on the cross of Christ, our attention is especially drawn to Jesus’ servanthood.
-He was the son of God, yet He was the ultimate servant.
-Perhaps my favorite verse about our Lord is Matthew 20:28: “The Son of Man did not come to be served, but to serve, and to give His life a ransom for many.”
-One thing that touches my heart about this truth is that it is written in the book of Matthew—the Gospel that most exalts Jesus as Messiah, the King!
+He was the Son of God, yet He was the ultimate servant.
+Perhaps my favorite verse about our Lord is Matthew 20:28, “The Son of Man did not come to be served, but to serve, and to give His life a ransom for many.”
+One thing that touches my heart about this truth is that it is written in the book of Matthew—the gospel that most exalts Jesus as Messiah, the King!

 THE SAVIOR